Continued fractions, the Chen-Stein method and extreme value theory: Abstract

 \section{Abstract}

-In this paper, we investigate extreme value theory in the context of continued fractions using the Chen-Stein method.
-We give an upper bound for the rate of convergence in the Doeblin-Iosifescu asymptotics for the exceedances and deduce several consequences.
-In particular, we significantly improve the best known upper bound on the rate of convergence of the maxima in this case.
+In this work, we deal with extreme value theory in the context of continued fractions using techniques from probability theory, ergodic theory and real analysis.
+We give an upper bound for the rate of convergence in the Doeblin-Iosifescu asymptotics for the exceedances of digits obtained from the regular continued fraction expansion of a number chosen randomly from $(0,1)$ according to the Gauss measure.
+As a consequence, we significantly improve the best known upper bound on the rate of convergence of the maxima in this case.
+We observe that the asymptotics of order statistics and the extremal point process can also be investigated using our methods.

 \subjclass{Primary 60G70; Secondary 11K50}

 \keywords{Continued fractions, Gauss map, Chen-Stein method, Poisson approximation, rate of convergence, extreme value theory}